Game Management Unit 15D

 Beginning at AZ Hwy 68 and Davis Dam; southerly along the Colorado River to I-40; east and north on I-40 to Kingman (Exit 48); northwest on U.S. Hwy 93 to AZ Hwy 68; west on AZ Hwy 68 to Davis Dam; except those portions that are sovereign tribal lands of the Fort Mojave Indian Tribe.

 Overview: Desert bighorn sheep are the featured big game species in Unit 15D.
 Desert bighorns can be found throughout the entire range of the rugged Black Mountains.
 If you’re fortunate enough to draw the highly coveted sheep tag, you certainly have your work cut out for you.
 Many sheep hunters consult the services of a professional guide or outfitter to ensure their experience lives up to the billing of a once in a lifetime hunt.
-There are a few trophy rams in Unit 15D, but a hunter must be patient and willing to work extra hard for that special ram.
+A hunter must be patient and willing, however, to work extra hard for that special ram.
 Much of the Black Mountains is designated wilderness area, so vehicle access is limited.
 Hunters should anticipate a lot of hiking.

 Areas: Rugged canyons associated with the Mount Nutt and Warm Springs Wilderness Areas are excellent places to locate sheep.
 Access can be gained from the west side of the Black Mountains off the Silver Creek and Oatman roads.
 Areas include: Grapevine Canyon, Battleship Mountain and Cottonwood Canyon (USGS-Oatman Quad), ridges and canyons approximately 1.5 miles due west of Warm Springs (USGS-Warm Springs Quad).